How to soundproof a geothermal heat pump – Effective methods for a quieter environment

-Why soundproof a ground source heat pump?
+Why soundproof a geothermal heat pump?

 Reduce indoor noise